Beyond Description: Cognitively Benchmarking Fine-Grained Action for Embodied Agents: Experiments

 \subsection{Analysis and Discussing}

-\textbf{Effects of QA Forms.} As illustrated in Tab.~\ref{tab:qa_form}, our analysis reveals that the choice of QA format is critical for evaluation.
-We observe that for tasks requiring significant reasoning (such as counterfactuals, intention, and evaluation), models often achieve high accuracy in the MCQ format, even with challenging distractors.
+\textbf{Effects of QA Forms.} In Tab.~\ref{tab:qa_form}, our analysis reveals that the choice of QA format is critical for evaluation.
+We observe that for tasks requiring significant reasoning, models often achieve high accuracy in the MCQ format, even with challenging distractors.
 Yet, they underperform substantially when the same queries are presented in an open-ended format.
 This suggests that the MCQ format allows models to leverage powerful textual reasoning to infer the most plausible option, often bypassing deep visual grounding.
 Conversely, for tasks grounded in objective facts, such as FAU, TR, and CR, we find the performance to be less sensitive to the QA format.

-The same conclusion could be inferred from visualizations in Fig.~\ref{fig:qa_form}, which together determines our final designs: the reasoning-heavy tasks as open-ended to ensure we are truly probing the cognitive capabilities, while retaining the efficient MCQ format for the more objective, fact-based tasks.
+The same conclusion could be inferred from visualizations in Fig.~\ref{fig:qa_form}.
+The model answers correctly under the MCQs format but fails in the open-ended setting.
+We attribute the gap to MCQs enabling textual reasoning to infer plausible options that bypass visual grounding required for open-ended synthesis, and offering explicit rejection cues for counterfactuals that prevent the hallucinated compliance seen in open-ended tasks.
+Thus, MCQs mask critical reasoning flaws and yield deceptively high performance, whereas open-ended evaluation is better suited for reasoning-heavy tasks.

-\definecolor{Gray}{gray}{0.9} \textbf{Transfer Evaluation.} To assess the transferability and practical utility of the knowledge contained in CFG-Bench, we perform supervised fine-tuning (SFT) on the Qwen2.5-VL-7B model using our data.
-We then evaluate this fine-tuned model on two distinct downstream tasks from EMBODIEDBENCH~\cite{Embodiedbench}: the high-level planning task EB-ALFRED and the low-level control task EB-Manipulation.
-As shown in Tab.~\ref{tab:embodied}, the SFT model presents significant performance gains on both tasks compared to its original baseline, which demonstrates a crucial finding: the detailed cognitive knowledge of how and why an action is performed, as taught by CFG-Bench, is a foundational capability that enhances performance across the entire embodied task hierarchy, from strategic planning down to precise motor control.
-Additionally, we qualitatively compare captions from the base and SFT models on unseen videos of human and robotic operations to highlight the improvements in Fig.~\ref{fig:embodied}.
+\textbf{Transfer Evaluation.} To assess the transferability and practical utility of the knowledge contained in CFG-Bench, we perform supervised fine-tuning (SFT) on the Qwen2.5-VL-7B and InternVL3-8B using our data (SFT setup is supplemented in Appendix~\ref{sec:B3}).
+We then evaluate this fine-tuned model on two downstream tasks from EMBODIEDBENCH~\cite{Embodiedbench}: the high-level planning task EB-ALFRED and the low-level control task EB-Manipulation.
+Notably, there is no data overlap between these tasks and CFG-Bench.
+In Tab.~\ref{tab:embodied}, the SFT model trained on CFG data shows significant performance gains on both tasks compared to its original baseline, whereas FAVOR data does not.
+This demonstrates that motion-level data have little impact on embodied tasks.
+Instead, the fine-grained knowledge of how and why an action is performed in CFG-Bench serves as a foundational capability that enhances performance across both embodied strategic planning and precise motor control tasks.